Yom Kippur War

 One of the Egyptian pilots killed was Captain Atif Sadat, President Sadat's half-brother.

 Simultaneously, 14 Egyptian Tupolev Tu-16 bombers attacked Israeli targets in the Sinai with Kelt missiles, while another two other Egyptian Tupelos fired two Kelt missiles at a radar station in central Israel.

 One missile was shot down by a patrolling Israeli Mirage fighter, and the second fell into the sea.
 The attack was an attempt to warn Israel that Egypt could retaliate if it bombed targets deep in Egyptian territory.

-Under cover of the initial artillery barrage, the Egyptian assault force of 32,000 infantry began crossing the canal in twelve waves at five separate areas, from 14:05 to 17:30, in what became knows as The Crossing.
+Undercover of the initial artillery barrage, the Egyptian assault force of 32,000 infantry began crossing the canal in twelve waves at five separate areas, from 14:05 to 17:30, in what became known as The Crossing.